costajob/app-servers/README.md

 ##### Concurrency and parallelism
 Elixir VM distributes the workloads on all of the available cores, thus supporting parallelism quite nicely.

-### Pony Net/HTTP
+### Pony HTTP Server
-To test Pony i used the [Net/HTTP example](https://github.com/ponylang/ponyc/blob/master/examples/httpserver/httpserver.pony) that comes as an example of the official repository.
+To test Pony i used the [HTTP Server](https://github.com/ponylang/ponyc/blob/master/examples/httpserver/httpserver.pony) that comes as an example of the official repository.

 ##### Bootstrap
 ```shell